 IMG 6330

-Stream hydrology monitoring is done with pressure inducer dataloggers that record water levels every 15 minutes and are downloaded periodically throughout the season.
+Stream hydrology monitoring is done with pressure-inducer dataloggers that record water levels every 15 minutes and are downloaded periodically throughout the season.
 Equipment is deployed during the open water season.
-Each year, we calibrate the gauges to ensure the readings correspond to sea level elevations.
-At some sites, we have determined rating curves (mathematical relationships between water levels and flows), which allow us to estimate flows from water level data.
+Each year, we calibrate the gauges to ensure their readings correspond to sea-level elevations.
+At some sites, we have developed rating curves (mathematical relationships between water levels and flows) that allow us to estimate flows from water-level data.

 To view or download raw data about a particular stream in Anoka County, use our Data Access Tool.